The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 From level 60 you can purchase iLevel 270 Augmented Shire gear from Hismena in Idyllshire (x:5.6, y:5.2) using Allagan Tomestones of Poetics.
 A full set should cost you the same as a full set of Augmented Ironworks gear.
 Similar to Ironworks gear, this will last you until level 70 but is outscaled by gear for level 64 and beyond.

 **Level 70:**\
 From level 70 you can purchase iLevel 400 Augmented Scaevan gear from Eschina in Rhalgr’s Reach (x:13.8, y:11.8) using Allagan Tomestones of Poetics.
 A full set should, once again, cost you around 4,000 Tomestones and last you all the way to 80 unless you replace it with level 74 or higher pieces.
-Shadowbringers MSQ will give you gear coffers as you go through it.
+Shadowbringers MSQ will give you gear coffers as you progress through it.

 **Level 80:**\
 From level 80 you can purchase iLevel 530 Augmented Cryptlurker gear from Fathard in Eulmore (x:10.3, y:11.8).
 This will also cost the same amount of Allagan Tomestones of Poetics and last the same amount of levels, though the Endwalker MSQ will also give gear coffers similar to Shadowbringers.